Learn to Bake Sourdough

 Check your kitchen to see if you need any necessary tools or ingredients.

-But don’t get carried away with loading an amazon cart or feeling discouraged by all the tools you may see online.
+But don’t get carried away with loading an Amazon cart or feeling discouraged by all the tools you may see online.

 All-purpose flour is my choice for feeding my starter, but bread flour is ideal for making bread as its name suggests!
+A good whole wheat flour adds additional flavor, fiber, and texture.
+And don’t forget some salt!

 Step 4